minisbett/osu-sharp/README.md

 This library is primary designed to be integrated with the [.NET Generic Host](https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host?tabs=appbuilder), but can also be used [stand-alone](#️-using-osu.NET-stand-alone).

 Every API model and every endpoint is well documented, including:
-- Documentation of API model properties and endpoint parameters, beyond what the [osu!
+- Documentation of API properties and parameters, beyond what the [osu!
 API documentation](https://osu.ppy.sh/docs/index.html) provides
 - References to the osu!
 API documentation and [osu-web](https://github.com/ppy/osu-web) source-code
 - Information about the API errors to expect on each endpoint